Mountain lion that crossed freeways died after California wildfire

 The predator’s exact cause of death was not known.
 The California Department of Fish and Wildlife was set to conduct a necropsy.

-P-64 was the only big cat biologists had observed consistently crossing the 101 Freeway to escape and re-enter the Santa Monica Mountains, Kuykendall said.
+It was the only big cat biologists had observed consistently crossing the 101 Freeway to escape and re-enter the Santa Monica Mountains, Kuykendall said.
 It had traversed the 101 Freeway 14 times and crossed the 118 Freeway further north 27 times.

-P-64 is believed to have fathered four kittens born in May, the National Park Service said in a statement.
-Biologists have not been able to confirm whether the kittens or their mother survived the fire.
+P-64 is believed to have fathered four cubs born in May, the National Park Service said in a statement.
+Biologists have not been able to confirm whether the cubs or their mother survived the fire.

-Since 2002, biologists have been tracking a number of mountain lions, including P-64, to study how they survive in a natural environment where urban streetscapes are encroaching.
+Since 2002, biologists have been tracking a number of mountain lions, including P-64, to study how they survive in a natural environment where human habitats are encroaching.

 “It’s very unfortunate that he was seemingly so successful surviving in this fragmented landscape and then died in the aftermath of a devastating wildfire,” Sikich said.

-Reporting by Alex Dobuzinskis; editing by Bill Tarrant and Steve Orlofsky
+Reporting by Alex Dobuzinskis; editing by Bill Tarrant, Steve Orlofsky and Bill Berkrot